 How much do implant-supported dentures cost?

 Snap-on dentures can cost anywhere from $1,000 to $10,000 in the US, depending on how many implants you get and where you go.
-Like most dental work, they'll be cheaper abroad if dental tourism is something that interests you.
+You may be able to finance them in various ways.

 What are denture implants?

 Denture implants are overdentures that are kept in place with implants.
 There are two kinds of denture implants: Implant-retained dentures and implant-supported dentures.
 Implant-retained dentures require as few as two implants per jaw.

 They can be used for talking or eating, and improve bite force, but aren't the best replacement for a natural bite.
 These are meant to be taken out after eating.
 Snap-on dentures are an example of implant retained dentures.